tentone/llm-sql/README.md

-# llm-sql
+# LLM SQL
-Attempt to use LLM to generate SQL queries locally to be embedded for natural language serach in applications
+ - LLM connected with a SQL database for natural language query
+ - Ask SQL for any information about its content
+ - LMStudio to deploy LLM that.
+ - Safeguards agains update/delete operations can be added